GOPAL-LAKSHMANAN/fake-news-classification-ML-PROJECT/README.md

 ## About Dataset:

 #### To train a model, we need data.
 One popular dataset for fake news classification is available on Kaggle1.
-It includes two dataset which is Real and Fake news and had details such as title, text, subject, date .
+It includes two dataset which is Real and Fake news and had details such as title, text, subject, date.
+You can explore this dataset to build and evaluate machine learning models for detecting fake news.

 #### Kaggle Dataset URL: https://www.kaggle.com/datasets/bhavikjikadara/fake-news-detection